UNOsan118/Future-Engineers-2023/README.md

 During a trial run, the program can be run on the Hub by clicking the Run button on the Mu Editor.
 However, during a competition, you need to click a button on the Hub to start the run, and since the Hub runs a Python file named main.py when it starts up, you should upload the program to be used during the competition with the name main.py.

+# How to start driving during competition

+### Advance preparation
+* Import all necessary programs on the Spike side into the Spike Large Hub using the method described in `Upload Program` above.
+This time, import three programs, `main.py`, `gyro_testUNO.py`, and `basic_motion_testUNO.py`.